Tango in the Night: Critical reception

-Tango in the Night has mostly received positive reviews.
+Tango in the Night received mixed reviews upon release.
 Billboard called Buckingham "the driving force" behind the album and said that the other songwriters offered "impressive" material.
 They also thought that the album lacked "obvious single choices".
 Cashbox described it as a showcase of the band's "progressive vision of pop craftsmanship".

 Steve Hochman of the Los Angeles Times singled out Buckingham's production work, saying that "relatively conventional material [such] as McVie's straight rocker, 'Isn't It Midnight' and Nicks' dreamy 'When I See You Again' benefit from the subtly bizarre undercurrents Buckingham creates."
 Robert Christgau thought that the album was an improvement over Mirage but failed to live up to the quality of the band's 1975 eponymous release and Rumours.
 Peter Kane of Sounds was more critical of the album, saying that the band was "going through the motions" with "puerile lyrics and little twiddly keyboard hooks instead of actual tunes."

 Alexis Petridis of The Guardian wrote that the album "seems even more deserving of the 'flawed masterpiece' tag than Tusk".
 Ivy Nelson of Pitchfork was complimentary of Buckingham and McVie's songs but reserved some criticism for Nicks, saying, "Her voice, invariably hoarse after years of cocaine abuse, often warps or fails the already incomplete material."
 Mojo described the album as "a perfect Mac showcase for McVie and Buckingham's musical partnership".
 Alex Henderson of AllMusic praised Buckingham's contributions to the album, saying that his "thoughtful use of synthesizers were a major asset" and that he "consistently [brought] out the best in his colleagues on this superb album".